 Many travelers only have time to include one archeological sight in their Sri Lankan itinerary.
 The island has amazing ancient cities, but each is significantly different making it difficult to pick a favorite.
 Although Polonnaruwa covers a smaller area of ruins, they are far better preserved than the ones in Anuradhapura, making it easier to get a grasp of Sinhalese culture.
 It offers an impressive collection of sights such as the Lankatilaka temple and the sacred Quadrangle which Anuradhapura can’t beat.
 Many of the ruins at Anuradhapura are in bad condition, which makes it sometimes hard to envision the greatness of what it once was.

-Having said that, Anuradhapura has its own kind of mystique, giving you the opportunity to experience the culture in a more authentic way.
+Having said that, Anuradhapura has its own kind of mystique, allowing you to experience the culture more authentically.
 Since the town is mostly a pilgrimage for devotees and has way fewer tourists.
 We personally had an amazing experience visiting Anuradhapura, which was also thanks to our guesthouse host at the Water Front Home Stay.
 Further, we also fell in love with Mihintale, located right next to Anuradhapura and known as the birthplace of Buddhism.
 It was one of our absolute highlights!
 For this sight alone we would recommend taking time to visit this area of the country.
-In conclusion, depending on your time and interest, we would advise visiting the ancient city of Polonnaruwa.

 Where & what to eat in Polonnaruwa?